 To use System Center Configuration Manager, or Group Policy, or any third-party distribution mechanisms for broad deployment, Microsoft has provided MSI files (both 32-bit and 64-bit) that admins can use for bulk deployment of Teams to select users or computers.
 Admins can use these files to remotely deploy Teams so that users do not have to manually download the Teams app.
 When deployed, Teams will auto launch for all users who sign in on that machine.
 We recommend that you deploy the package to the computer, so all new users of the machine will also benefit from this deployment.

 To learn more about SCCM, see Introduction to System Center Configuration Manager.

-- Retrieve the latest package
+- Retrieve the latest package.

-- Use the defaults prepopulated by the MSI
+- Use the defaults prepopulated by the MSI.

-- Deploy to machines when possible
+- Deploy to computers when possible.

 How the Microsoft Teams MSI package works

 The Teams MSI will place an installer in Program Files.
 Whenever a user signs into a new Windows User Profile, the installer will be launched and a copy of the Teams application will be installed in that user's appdata folder.
 If a user already has the Teams app installed in the appdata folder, the MSI installer will skip the process for that user.

 Do not use the MSI to deploy updates, because the client will auto update when it detects a new version is available from the service.
 To re-deploy the latest installer use the process of redeploying MSI described below.
 If you deploy an older version of the MSI package, the client will auto-update when possible for the user.
 If a very old version gets deployed, the MSI will trigger an application update before the user is able to use Teams.

 We don't recommended that you change the default install locations, as this could break the update flow.
 Having too old a version will eventually block users from accessing the service.